 The Bose Soundlink Revolve+ was one of the best speakers we tested, with the only strike against it being its relatively large size and weight.
 However, that large size also makes it much louder than most Bluetooth speakers, meaning this is the perfect speaker for outdoor parties.

 If you're looking for a large and loud Bluetooth speaker for big outdoor parties, the two best options are the Bose Soundlink Revolve+ (below, left) and the Harmon Kardon Onyx Studio 4 (below, right).
-The Bose is clearly the superior speaker, so the only reason to get the Harman Kardon is price.
+The Bose is clearly the superior speaker, so the only reason to get the Harman Kardon is the price.
 Though the Harman Kardon lists for $450, it sells for $150 or less, while you'll have to shell $300 for the Bose.
 The Harman Kardon is quite loud and sounds quite good, so if you're ok with its relatively heavy weight of 4.5 pounds and relatively short battery life of 4.5 hours, it's a great buy.
-However, the Bose has slightly deeper bass and better clarity, is less than half the weight at just over 2 pounds, lasts 24 hours on a single charge, and is water resistant, making ti much better overall.
+However, the Bose has slightly deeper bass and better clarity, is less than half the weight at just over 2 pounds, lasts 24 hours on a single charge, and is water resistant, making it much better overall.

 The Bose Soundlink Revolve+ was the highest scoring speaker in our review, earning it a coveted Editors' Choice award.
 If you can deal with the above average weight and size, you won't find a better sounding battery powered speaker.